CyberFlameGO/svnpython/Doc/library/types.rst

    ``datetime.timedelta.days``.
 This constant is not defined in implementations of Python that do not have such extension types, so for portable code use ``hasattr(types, 'MemberDescriptorType')``.

-   .. versionadded:: 2.5

-.. data:: StringTypes

-   A sequence containing ``StringType`` and ``UnicodeType`` used to facilitate easier checking for any string object.
-Using this is more portable than using a sequence of the two string types constructed elsewhere since it only contains ``UnicodeType`` if it has been built in the running version of Python.
-For
-   example: ``isinstance(s, types.StringTypes)``.

-   .. versionadded:: 2.2